SACHSTech/careers-in-computer-science-Ajuaman/README.md

 <img src="ontario-tech-university-vector-logo.png" width="350" height="200">

 The University of Ontario Institute of Technology, popularly known as the Ontario Tech University, is the top institute in Canada that offers education enriched with research in the field of cyber security.
-Their program is called Networking and Information Technology Security
+Their program is called Networking and Information Technology Security.

 **Entrance Requirements**
 The Networking and Information Technology Security program requires an Ontario Secondary School Diploma (OSSD) with six 4U or 4M credits, including English (ENG4U) with a minimum average of 60 per cent, and one of Advanced Functions (MHF4U), Calculus and Vectors (MCV4U) or Mathematics of Data Management (MDM4U) with a minimum average of 60 per cent or Computer Science (ICS4U) with a minimum average of 70 per cent.